abhishek622/minor-project/README.md

 ## About App
 ***fully responsive***
+- User can do real-time chat by joining the room with just name and grp name
+- When someone enters or leave the room admin shows a welcome/leaving message
+- User can see all active members name as well

 > emoji icon is disabled because i'm not able to implement it
 > but there is a quick fix i made for time being i.e user can use keyboard character
 > to sent emoji :grimacing: